 I’m a New England girl.
 Born and raised in Connecticut and having gone to college in Maine, I am quite used to making the trip along Route 84 and 495 up and down the Northeastern seaboard.
 Just before crossing over the state border into Maine, looking out to my right while driving along the metal suspension bridge that hangs over the Piscatagua River, I would always see the sleepy town of Portsmouth, NH.
-It looked exactly as one would expect any Navy-base port to look; plenty of barges, cranes and a dingeys dotting the river butting against peninsulas jutting out from the water.
+It looked exactly as one would expect any Navy-base port to look; plenty of barges, cranes and dinghies dotting the river butting against peninsulas jutting out from the water.
 Despite the innumerable times I’ve driven this route, admiring the picturesque New England seaside town from afar, never did I actually get off the exit to take a closer look.

 The Ale House Inn